 CloudTrail Logs

-AWS CloudTrail can be used to capture all calls to the Elastic Load Balancing API made by or on behalf of your AWS account and either made using Elastic Load Balancing API directly or indirectly through the AWS Management Console or AWS CLI
+AWS CloudTrail captures all API calls to the Elastic Load Balancing API made by or on behalf of your AWS account.

 AWS Certification Exam Practice Questions